-The registration process is under the authority of MAG's Phytosanitary Service (SFE).
+The registration process is under the authority of MAG's SFE.
 MINSA and the Ministry of Environment and Energy (MINAE) also participate in the process, although SFE manages the inter-agency process.

-Pesticide registration is a complex process regulated by Executive Decree 40059 MAG-MINAE-S "Agricultural Inputs.
+Pesticide registration is a complex process regulated by Executive Decree 43838 MAG-S-MINAE, "Agricultural Inputs.
 Synthetic Formulated Pesticides, Technical Grade Active Ingredients, Adjuvants and Related Substances for Agricultural Use.
 Registration, Use and Control."
-Specific procedures and requirements are listed in the decree, or may be obtained by contacting the Agricultural Inputs Registration Department (see contact information in Appendix I).
-Costa Rica's Constitutional Court (known as Sala IV) has been reviewing a legal challenge against the abovementioned decree for years, as each subsequent modification results in a new challenge from interest groups.
-This legal situation has caused significant delays in the registration of pesticides.
+Specific procedures and requirements are listed in the decree and may also be obtained by contacting the Agricultural Inputs Registration Department (see contact information in Appendix I).
+SFE provides a guide (SFE GUÍA) for registrants.